TARGENE/TMLE.jl/docs/src/index.md

 tmle = TMLEstimator(Q, G, query)

 # Fitting
-mach = machine(tmle, T, W, y)
+fitresult = TMLE.fit(tmle, T, W, y)
-fit!(mach)

 # Report
-briefreport(mach)
+summarize(fitresult.queryreports)
 ```

-The content of the brief report is a Tuple that for each target/query pair reprots a NamedTuple containing the following fields:
+The content of the brief report is a Tuple that for each target/query pair reports a NamedTuple containing the following fields:
 - target_name: If only one target is provided (y is a vector) it is denoted by `y` otherwise it corresponds to the columnname in the table Y.
 - query: The associated query
 - pvalue: The p-value